-Following applications, the firm shortlists around three to four candidates per spot and invites them to an assessment day.
+Following the application review, the firm shortlists around three candidates per trainee spot and invites them to an assessment day.
 The day consists of an ability test (usually a critical thinking exercise), a case study, and two interviews.
 The case study is typically 40-45 minutes and last year, candidates were asked to read through a professional ethics judgment, summarise the main points, and “provide a critical evaluation of the judgment – do they think it was fair?
 Were there mitigating circumstances?
 Etc...”

 Following these assessments, candidates have two interviews with two different Partner panels.
 Both interviews include a mixture of attitudinal/ competency questions and topical/ legal specific question.
 The attitudinal and competency-based questions typically look for evidence of an aligned ethos to Leigh Day’s and things like managing workloads, client care and dealing with difficult situations.
-The topical and legal specific questions provide an opportunity to “demonstrate your understanding of the legal landscape we operate in and how that is changing.
+The topical and legal specific questions provide an opportunity to “demonstrate your understanding of the legal landscapes we operate in and how they are changing.
 There are also questions about topical issues in the media – over the last few years, these questions have covered topics like parent company liability, the role of public inquiries, equal pay and the best interests of patients.
 These questions assess whether the candidate is able to identify and evaluate all sides of an argument, as well as the ethics and reasoning of pursuing certain types of case.”
 Hines elaborates.